-These Regulations may be cited as the "Town of St. Joseph's Development Regulations 2020", prepared under the authority of Section 35 of the Urban and Rural Planning Act, 2000.
+These Regulations may be cited as the "Town of New Perlican Development Regulations 2023", prepared under the authority of Section 35 of the Urban and Rural Planning Act, 2000.

 As required under Section 36 of the Urban and Rural Planning Act, 2000, the Ministerial Development Regulations 03/01 are included in these regulations.